Ed Fitch

-Edward Fitch (born April 29, 1937 in Roxboro, North Carolina) is an occult author and a High Priest of the Gardnerian Wicca tradition, and was a leading figure in the rise of contemporary Wicca and Neo-Paganism in America.
-He presently lives in Austin, Texas.
+Edward Fitch (April 29, 1937 – February 24, 2024) was an American occult author and a High Priest of the Gardnerian Wicca tradition, and was a leading figure in the rise of contemporary Wicca and Neo-Paganism in America.
+He previously lived in Austin, Texas.

 Military service and education

 Fitch was a graduate of Virginia Military Institute, and a United States Air Force commissioned officer, eventually retiring with the rank of lieutenant colonel.
-He holds a master's degree in Systems Management from the University of Southern California.
-His military service took him to Japan, Viet Nam, Thailand, and several posts in the United States.
+He held a master's degree in Systems Management from the University of Southern California.
+His military service took him to Japan, Vietnam, Thailand, and several posts in the United States.
 After completing his three-year term of service, he returned to the US as a civilian, and took employment as a technical writer and electronics engineer in Washington D.C.
 He returned to the Air Force in 1966 and remained in the service, working in missile design and deep-space planning studies until retiring.